wonderflow-bv/wanda/CONTRIBUTING.md

 npx changeset pre enter next
 ```

 Start a new prerelease channel called `next`.
-All `changeset version` commands run after this will be released as `package-name@next`.
+All `npm run change` commands run after this will be released as `package-name@version-next`.

 #### Close prerelease